 Although not an official symbol of Canada, the "Mountie" is recognized as being "Canadian" alongside the famed moose, beaver, mountains and the Maple Leaf.
 But the Mountie is much more than a symbol.
 It represents safety, security, and a world-class national police service.

 The Mountie nickname dates back to 1897 at Queen Victoria's Diamond Jubilee in London, England.
-The British newspapers coined the nickname following the first appearance of the North-West Mounted Police in red tunic on horseback.
+The British newspapers coined the nickname following the first appearance of the North-West Mounted Police (NWMP) in red tunic on horseback.

 As early as the 1920s, some Hollywood films started featuring fictional RCMP officers, which helped make "Mounties" a household name around the world.
 By the 1950s, more than 250 English language movies and almost as many novels featured the Mounties.
 This is where the famous catch phrase The Mountie always gets his man!, first used in an American newspaper in 1877, gained popularity.